 Before they became involved in the college admissions scandal, Loughlin was a working actress and Giannulli was a well-known fashion designer.
 Both stars amassed their own impressive fortunes — but, together, their net worth is staggering.

-Celebrity Net Worth reports that the mother-of-three is worth a whopping $20 million dollars.
-Despite the fact that Loughlin is best-known for her role as aunt Becky on the original Full House, she continued to consistently act and model following the series finale in 1995.
-In fact, post-Full House, Loughlin appeared in a number of films and TV shows including Seinfeld, Spin City, The Drew Carey Show, Summerland, 90210, Psych and most recently, When Calls the Heart.
+As of September 2021, Celebrity Net Worth estimates that the mother of two is worth a whopping $70 million.
+Loughlin is best known for her role as Aunt Becky on the original Full House, but she continued to consistently act and model following the series finale in 1995.
+In fact, post-Full House, Loughlin appeared in a number of films and TV shows including Seinfeld, Spin City, The Drew Carey Show, Summerland, 90210, Psych and, most recently, When Calls the Heart.

-Of that sum, Loughlin and Giannulli allegedly “agreed to pay bribes totaling 500,000 in exchange for having their two daughters [20-year-old daughter Isabella and 19-year-old daughter Olivia] designated as recruits to the USC crew team — despite the fact that they did not participate in crew — they’re facilitating their admission to USC,” according to court documents.
+Of that sum, Loughlin and Giannulli allegedly “agreed to pay bribes totaling $500,000 in exchange for having their two daughters [Bella Giannulli and Olivia Jade] designated as recruits to the USC crew team — despite the fact that they did not participate in crew,” according to court documents obtained by In Touch.

 However, the couple’s finances have likely taken a hit since the scandal first broke.
 The stars sold their home for $10 million less than the original asking price in July 2020.
 Though they paid $14 million for the property in 2015, they poured additional funds into renovations over the years, and initially listed it for $28.7 million.
 When Tinder cofounder Justin Mateen bought the home, he paid only $18.75 million.